 For many retirees, their greatest fear is not mortality, but running out of money.
-Perhaps no goal is more important than being able to live financially independent-no parent wants to become a financial burden to their children.
+Perhaps no goal is more important than being able to live financially independent-parents do not want to become a financial burden to their children.

-However, for retirees, goals-based investing is not just simply spending the wealth you have accumulated.
+However, for retirees, goals-based investing is not just simply spending the wealth they have accumulated.
 It is more complex.
 Goals-based investing recognizes a retiree has several different financial goals that will occur over different time horizons.
 In his book Goals-Based Portfolio Theory, Franklin J. Parker thoughtfully outlines the myriad of financial goals that are important to a retiree.

 Parker begins by identifying the most important goals, what he calls Obligation Goals.
 These include the Needs for monthly income and the Wants to have enough income to cover unexpected expenses, medical and otherwise, along with hedging against longevity risk.
-For a retiree, there is an increasing likelihood that life will persist well into their 90s, requiring an income stream to last 30 years or more.
+For a retiree, there is an increasing